 Unified Parallel C is an actively used programming language created in 2003.
 Unified Parallel C (UPC) is an extension of the C programming language designed for high-performance computing on large-scale parallel machines, including those with a common global address space (SMP and NUMA) and those with distributed memory (e.g. clusters).
 The programmer is presented with a single shared, partitioned address space, where variables may be directly read and written by any processor, but each variable is physically associated with a single processor.
 Read more on Wikipedia...

 - Unified Parallel C ranks in the top 10% of languages

 - Unified Parallel C first appeared in 2003

 - file extensions for Unified Parallel C include upc

 - See also: c, split-c, cilk, chapel, x10

-- I have 40 facts about Unified Parallel C. what would you like to know? email me and let me know how I can help.
+- Have a question about Unified Parallel C not answered here?
+Email me and let me know how I can help.

 Last updated August 9th, 2020